 Weigh out your coconut butter, making it roughly 130g or 4.5oz, and transfer to your saucepan with the cacao butter.

 Stir the butters around to help melt them faster and evenly.

-Once your 2 butters are fully melted, turn off the heat and remove the pot from the hot surface.
+Once your two butters are fully melted, turn off the heat and remove the pot from the hot surface.

-Measure out 1 cup of the dry coconut and stir into the mix.
+Measure out 1 cup of the dry coconut and stir it into the mix.